Summer Financial Aid is available to eligible admitted UC Berkeley students enrolled in summer session.

 Estimate Your Aid

 Not sure if summer is right for you?
 Estimate your cost and financial aid for Summer Sessions, Summer Abroad, or Global Internships.
-Log into Cal Central, go to My Finances, navigate to the Finances Resources area on the right side of the page.
+Log into Cal Central, go to My Finances, navigate to the Financial Resources area on the right side of the page.
 Scroll down to the Summer Sessions heading and click on Summer Cost and Aid Estimator.

 Received Summer Aid, but are Dropping, Cancelling, or Failing* a Course?